 Evelyn's story captured Janet's heart.
-"It's hard for me to put into words the emotions I felt when reading Evelyn's story for the first time.
-She was just an innocent little girl born into unfair circumstances; she was struggling to survive, and it broke my heart."
+"It's hard for me to put into words the emotions I felt when reading Evelyn's story.
+She was an innocent little girl born into unfair circumstances; she was struggling to survive."

 Following her commitment to Evelyn, she was compelled to help more kids in this country live happy and healthy lives.
 She vowed to be a child sponsor for as long as she was able, and has remained true to that promise for 44 years, sponsoring a total of 12 children.